DragonMinded/netboot/netdimm/README.md

 Given an address as an integer, a type in the form of either `PeekPokeTypeEnum.TYPE_BYTE`, `PeekPokeTypeEnum.TYPE_SHORT` or `PeekPokeTypeEnum.TYPE_LONG` and a data value, attempts to write that size of data to that address on the target system running the net dimm.

+## Naomi Homebrew Messaging Protocol

+The netdimm module provides a series of functions that are capable of talking to a Naomi homebrew program through a net dimm.
+Both low level packet-based and slightly higher-level message-based functions are provided for you depending on your needs.
+They correspond to the functions implemented in `naomi/message/packet.h` and `naomi/message/message.h` respectively.
+The packet-based interface provides the ability to read or write one packet at a time, read from or write to two scratch registers and read from a configuration register.
+The message-based interface provides the ability to send or receive optionally-compressed messages (binary data with a type) which can be up to 64kb in size.

+The `MAX_MESSAGE_LENGTH` constant gives you the size that you should not exceed when sending messages, and the `MAX_PACKET_LENGTH` constant gives you the size you should not exceed when sending packets.

+The `Message` class is available for you when sending and receiving messages.
+Its constructor takes a type argument which should be an integer in the range 0x0-0x7FFF and optionally a data argument containing up to MAX_MESSAGE_LENGTH bytes as the message payload.
+The packet type is available on instantiated `Message` classes using the `id` attribute, and optional data is available on the `data` attribute.
+Note that when a message contains no data, the `data` attribute will be Null.

+The protocol is entirely host-driven.
+The Naomi program will not discard or attempt to send or receive a packet or message without the host driving it.
+This is because the Naomi has no way of requesting a net dimm send a packet, but the host has the ability to request peek and poke messages that are performed on the Naomi's main RAM.
+Thus, it is your responsibility to call either `receive_packet` or `receive_message` in an event loop in order to keep the Naomi ROM's buffers from filling.

+### send_packet

+Takes an instantiated `NetDimm` class and a bytes object representing between 1 and 253 bytes of data to send to the Naomi program.
+Returns True if the packet was successfully sent or False otherwise.

+### receive_packet

+Takes an instantiated `NetDimm` class and attempts to receive a single packet between 1 and 253 bytes long from the Naomi program.
+If successful, the byte data inside the packet will be returned.
+Otherwise, None is returned.

+### read_scratch1_register

+Attempts to read the 32-bit scratch1 register (usable for anything you want).
+Returns the 32-bit value on success or None if the register could not be read.

+### read_scratch2_register

+Attempts to read the 32-bit scratch2 register (usable for anything you want).
+Returns the 32-bit value on success or None if the register could not be read.

+### write_scratch1_register

+Attempts to write an integer parameter to the 32-bit scratch1 register.
+There is no checking that this operation succeeded, though it generally does.
+If you wish to be sure, you can read back the contents.

+### write_scratch2_register

+Attempts to write an integer parameter to the 32-bit scratch2 register.
+There is no checking that this operation succeeded, though it generally does.
+If you wish to be sure, you can read back the contents.

+### send_message

+Takes an instantiated `NetDimm` class and an instance of `Message` and attempts to send that message to a Naomi program.
+Raises `MessageException` on failure to send the message.
+This can happen if the Naomi program isn't running the message protocol or if the program has crashed.

+### receive_message

+Takes an instantiated `NetDimm` class and attempts to receive a message from a Naomi program.
+Raises `MessageException ` on critical failures, such as malformed packets or if the Naomi program isn't running the message protocol.
+Returns an instance of `Message` representing the received message on success, and returns None if there was no message ready to receive.

+Note that correctly configured Naomi homebrew programs that have installed the stdio redirect hooks to send stdout and stderr to a communicating host will send message of type `MESSAGE_HOST_STDOUT` and `MESSAGE_HOST_STDERR` when the respective streams have data.
+These are flushed when a newline is received and contain that newline in the data.
+To correctly display these, it is recommended to decode them as utf-8 data and display them verbatum.